 Overnight oats are the most simple thing to make!
 My base recipe for overnight oats includes the following ingredients:

-- Rolled oats - I use regular rolled oats.
-You could also make them with wholegrain oats but I don't think they will be as creamy.
+- Rolled oats - I use regular rolled oats which are also sometimes known as quick oats.
+You can also make them with wholegrain oats but they won't be as creamy and I find that my kids prefer the texture of rolled oats more.

-- Chia seeds - optional but they are a great nutritional boost and also helps make the oats thick and creamy.
+- Chia seeds - optional but they are a great nutritional boost.

 - Salt - just a pinch and it makes all the difference to the flavour of the oats!